Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Barker Dam is a nice 1.1 mile (1.8 km) short hike/ walk with very little elevation gain (50 ft or 15.2 m), where you will see many Joshua Trees, Native American rock carvings and the historic dam is also a good spot for bird watching (in particular if it has water at your time of visit).
 Beware though that it gets crowded quickly during the cooler peak season, so I’d recommend going there early.

 This picture was taken directly behind the Barker Dam.
 I believe that the round rock structure is a cistern.
-(If anyone knows better, please let me know :))
+(If anyone knows better, please let me know!)

 Rock carvings are relicts of Native American activities, some of which date back thousands of years.

-Skull Rock Nature Trail & Split Rock Loop (easy)
+Skull Rock Nature Trail

 If you’re staying at the Jumbo Rocks Campground, there are amazing trails that you can start right off the spot.
 This area, which is part of the Colorado Desert, has fewer Joshua Trees, but instead you can admire oddly shaped gigantic rocks that dominate the landscape.

-I recommend starting early in the morning, as the area can get crowded later in the day.
-Begin with a walk to Skull Rock on the Skull Rock Nature Trail (10-15 minutes from the campground).
-Cross the street and continue on the Face Rock Trail until you reach the Split Rock Trail.
 Follow this trail to complete a loop around the namesake split rock.
 Eventually, you'll return to the Face Rock Trail, from where you can hike back using the same trails you came in on.
-In total, this small adventure is about 4.1 miles (6.5 km) long and will take approximately 1.5 hours.
+In total, this small adventure is about 4 miles (6.5 km) long and will take approximately 1.5 hours.
 There is very little elevation gain.

 Interesting rock shapes: Do you spot the human face in this rock formation?